Crucible (video game)

 Crucible was a free-to-play multiplayer third-person shooter developed and published by Relentless Studios, a subsidiary of Amazon Game Studios.
-It is Amazon's first major original title published by their gaming division, which had previously focused on tablet games.
-It became available for download on May 20, 2020, for Windows, after having been in development since 2014.
+It is Amazon's first major original title published by their gaming division, which had previously focused on tablet games, and began development in 2014.
+It became available for purchase on May 20, 2020, for Windows.
 The game returned to a closed beta status on June 30, 2020.
-On October 9, 2020, Relentless Studios announced that development would be discontinued within one month.
+On October 9, 2020, Relentless Studios announced that development would be discontinued.
+The game's servers shut down in November 2020.

 Gameplay

 Crucible was a hero shooter game.
-Different playable characters, referred to as "hunters", impacted which abilities players had.
+Playable characters were called "hunters" and had different abilities in battle.
 Matches were team-based player versus player competitions, and the Alpha Hunters, Harvester Command, and Heart of Hives game modes all included player versus environment elements as well.
 Unlike other hero shooter games, there were no dedicated healer or tank characters, requiring all players to search for healing items during matches.

 Release

 At launch, the game was in "pre-season" to allow developers to finetune the gaming experience.
+After a muted reception, the game returned to a closed beta status on June 30, with the intent to retool the game for a fresh start.

 Reception

-Crucible received mixed reviews from critics, according to review aggregator Metacritic.
+Crucible received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 33% of critics.